ryanallen/words-of-my-perfect-teacher/README.md

 *rtsa rlung gi 'phrul 'khor*, exercises combining visualization, concentration and physical movements, in which the flow of subtle energies through the subtle [channels](#channel) is controlled and directed.
 These practices should only be attempted with the proper transmission and guidance, after completing the [preliminaries](#preliminaries) and achieving some stability in the [generation phase](#generation-phase).

 ## Chekawa Yeshe Dorje
 *'chad kha ba ye shes rdo rje* (1101-1175), a famous [Kadampa](#kadampa) [geshe](#geshe).
 He systematized the teachings of the Mind Training into seven points [see external](https://www.lotsawahouse.org/tibetan-masters/geshe-chekhawa-yeshe-dorje/seven-points-mind-training), and rendered them more accessible.
-See *The Great Path of Awakening*, Jamgon Kongtrul, Shambhala, 1987, and *Enlightened Courage*, Dilgo Khyentse, Editions Padmakara, 1992 (worldwide except N. America) and Snow Lion, 1993 (North America only).
+See *The Great Path of Awakening*, Jamgön Kongtrul, Shambhala, 1987, and *Enlightened Courage*, Dilgo Khyentse, Editions Padmakara, 1992 (worldwide except N. America) and Snow Lion, 1993 (North America only).

 ## Chengawa, (Geshe)
-*spyan snga ba*(1038 - 1103), disciple of [Drom Tonpa](#drom-tonpa), started the transmission lineage of the [Kadampa](#kadampa) oral instructions.
+*spyan snga ba*(1038 - 1103), disciple of [Drom Tönpa](#drom-tönpa), started the transmission lineage of the [Kadampa](#kadampa) oral instructions.

 ## Chenrenzi
 *spyan ras gzigs*, the Tibetan name for [Avalokiteśvara](#avalokiteśvara)

 ## Cho
 *gcod*, lit. cutting, destroying.
 Method of meditation in which one offers one's own body to cut the [four demons](#four-demons) within.
-[Machik Labdron](#machik-labdron) received the cho teachings from the Indian teacher [Padampa Sangye](padampa-sangye) and from Kyoton Sonam Lama, and propagated them in Tibet.
+[Machik Labdrön](#machik-labdrön) received the cho teachings from the Indian teacher [Padampa Sangye](padampa-sangye) and from Kyotön Sönam Lama, and propagated them in Tibet.

-## Chogyal Pakpa
+## Chögyal Pakpa
 *chos rgyal 'phags pa* (1235 - 1280), one of the five great scholars of the [Śākya](#sakyapa) school known as the Śākya Gongma.
 He became the preceptor of Mongolian emperor Kublai Khan and regent of Tibet.

 ## Circumambulation